czervenka/wt-pricing-algorithms/docs/reference.md

 ### getBestPriceWithSingleRatePlan

 Returns the rate plan that covers the whole stay with the best price.
-If needed, a drilldown data is available that you can use to inspect all of the components adding up to the final price.
+If needed, a components data is available that you can use to inspect all of the components adding up to the final price.

 #### Parameters